 Read the comments real quick to make sure you’re not dealing with a hoax, though remember it’s still the Internet so trolls abound.
 Once you’re satisfied, click “get this torrent” and you’re off.
 The Pirate Bay uses magnet links, so after you click you’re probably good to go, but if you go for Kickass Torrents you’ll need to find the downloaded tracker torrent file and open it manually.
 Either way, all that remains is to wait for the download to finish.

 And that’s really all there is to it.
 Remember while file sharing is legal, copyright infringement is not.
 Always use a VPN, our favorite in this case is ExpressVPN (read our ExpressVPN review to find out why) to make sure you don’t get Johnny Law after you.
+By using our ExpressVPN coupon, you can get an extra 3 months free on the annual plan.
+Plus, there’s a money-back guarantee, so it’s easy to cancel ExpressVPN if you don’t like it.
+Read our guide to torrenting with ExpressVPN.
 Besides that, happy hunting!

 What do you think about torrenting?
 Have any questions after reading this article?
 Let us know in the comments below, thank you for reading.